smartdown/firstvideo/site/scripts/WhoWhatHowWhyWhen.md

 Trying out different ways to fit Smartdown into 3-5 minutes.
 They are potentially different pitches for different audiences, but each has its own structure and logic (theoretically).
 Perhaps we can pick one for the video, or create a useful composite.

+The theme below is structured around describing Smartdown in sort of a FAQ style.

 #### Who

 > Hi, I'm Dan and I like to make things with software.
 Sometimes I do it for money, sometimes for the joy of experimenting and inventing.
 For the last 4 years, I've been creating a new kind of thing that am calling Smartdown.